 Enable monitoring and diagnostics, including basic health metrics, diagnostics infrastructure logs, and boot diagnostics.
 Boot diagnostics can help you diagnose boot failure if your VM gets into a non-bootable state.
 For more information, see Enable monitoring and diagnostics.

 For best disk I/O performance, we recommend Premium Storage, which stores data on solid-state drives (SSDs).
 Cost is based on the capacity of the provisioned disk.
 IOPS and throughput (that is, data transfer rate) also depend on disk size, so when you provision a disk, consider all three factors (capacity, IOPS, and throughput).

-We also recommend the use of managed disks.
+We also recommend using Managed Disks.
 Managed disks do not require a storage account.
 You simply specify the size and type of disk and it is deployed as a highly available resource.

-To maximize performance, create a separate storage account to hold diagnostic logs.
+Create a storage account to hold diagnostic logs.
 A standard locally redundant storage (LRS) account is sufficient for diagnostic logs.

 The public IP address can be dynamic or static.
 The default is dynamic.

 - Reserve a static IP address if you need a fixed IP address that won't change — for example, if you need to create a DNS 'A' record or add the IP address to a safe list.